Approximate Graph Colouring and the Crystal with a Hollow Shadow: Introduction

-AGC is a prominent example of so called \emph{promise constraint satisfaction problems} ($\PCSPs$), which we define next.
+AGC is a prominent example of so called \emph{Promise Constraint Satisfaction Problems} ($\PCSPs$), which we define next.
 A \emph{directed graph} (\emph{digraph}) $\A$ consists of a set $\Vset(\A)$ of elements called \emph{vertices} and a set $\Eset(\A)\subseteq \Vset(\A)^{2}$ of pairs of vertices called \emph{edges}.
 Given two digraphs $\A$ and $\B$, a map $f:\Vset(\A)\to\Vset(\B)$ is a \emph{homomorphism} from $\A$ to $\B$ if $(f(u),f(v))\in \Eset(\B)$ for any $(u,v)\in\Eset(\A)$.
 We shall indicate the existence of a homomorphism from $\A$ to $\B$ by writing $\A\to\B$.
 Let $\A$ and $\B$ be two fixed finite digraphs with $\A\to\B$; we call the pair $(\A,\B)$ a \emph{template}.
-The $\PCSP$ parameterised by the template $(\A,\B)$, denoted by $\PCSP(\A,\B)$, is the following decision problem: Given a finite digraph $\X$ as input, answer $\YES$ if $\X\to\A$ and $\NO$ if $\X\not\to\B$.\footnote{The requirement $\A\to\B$ implies that the two cases cannot happen simultaneously, as homomorphisms compose; the \emph{promise} is that one of the two cases always happens.} A $p$-colouring of a digraph $\X$ is precisely a homomorphism from $\X$ to the \emph{clique} $\K_p$ -- i.e., the digraph on vertex set $\{1,\dots,p\}$ such that any pair of distinct vertices is a (directed) edge.
+The $\PCSP$ parameterised by the template $(\A,\B)$, denoted by $\PCSP(\A,\B)$, is the following decision problem: Given a finite digraph $\X$ as input, answer $\YES$ if $\X\to\A$ and $\NO$ if $\X\not\to\B$.\footnote{The requirement $\A\to\B$ implies that the two cases cannot happen simultaneously, as homomorphisms compose; the \emph{promise} is that one of the two cases always happens.} A $p$-colouring of a digraph $\X$ is precisely a homomorphism from $\X$ to the \emph{clique} $\K_p$---i.e., the digraph on vertex set $\{1,\dots,p\}$ such that any pair of distinct vertices is a (directed) edge.
 Hence, AGC is $\PCSP(\K_c,\K_d)$.
+It is customary to study $\parCSPs$ on more general objects than digraphs, known as \emph{relational structures}, which consist of a collection of relations of arbitrary arities on a vertex set, cf.~\cite{BBKO21}.